Chakravarthi-roy/ChurnPrediction/README.md

 - SHAP values for per-customer explanations
 - A capacity-constrained version of the business impact analysis (e.g. "top 500 by churn probability" instead of a fixed classification threshold)

+So yeah, as you can see, these are still left.
+I know a little bit about fine-tuning XGBoost, but the other two I have basically no idea about yet.

+There are also still a bunch of feature combinations I want to try.
+I still need to figure out why some other fields, when added, actually give a *lower* F1 score with more variance — which isn't really a good sign.
+I hadn't paid too much attention to that before, but I'm going to look into it properly and make sure I actually find the real connection between those fields and churn.
+Stay tuned!

+Thank you for coming this far!